escobard/cloud-apps/e2e/README.md

 #### With docker + docker-compose

-Runs the nightwatch application in a docker image, powered by a chromedriver docker image and the provided UI url.
+Runs the nightwatch application in a docker image, powered by a chromedriver docker image and the provided UI url:

 `npm run test-docker`